maartenvn/ManjaroKDE-Install/README.md

 ### Instructions:
 1. Boot into BIOS (F2 while booting the system)
 2. Disable Secure Boot
-3. Set drive on AHCI instead of RAID.
+3. Set drive on AHCI instead of RAID (WARNING: this will break any existing OS).
 4. Save and Exit.

 # Select the USB on boot.